Ireland Faces Backlash After Spending €735,000 to Deport 42 South Africans in Immigration Crackdown

 The operation was conducted by the Garda National Immigration Bureau as part of an immigration enforcement drive by Irish authorities.

-According to reports from Irish authorities, two of the individuals included in the deportation group held criminal convictions in Ireland.
+According to The Irish Times on June 19, 2026, two of the individuals included in the deportation group held criminal convictions in Ireland.

 Ireland’s Minister for Justice, Jim O’Callaghan, addressed the situation, noting that the vast majority of South Africans residing in the country do so legally.